The Ultimate Guide to a Successful Headshots Photoshoot

 Real Example: Midtown Press Day For A Leadership Team

 One of our recent productions ran at a building near Bryant Park.
-A tech company was announcing three new leadership hires and needed executive portraits for press, LinkedIn, and their investor update.
-Ten executives.
+A tech company was announcing new leadership hires and needed executive portraits for press, LinkedIn, and their investor update.
+Multiple executives.
 Twenty-minute time slots each.
 A mix of classic headshots and environmental portraits in glass conference rooms.

-Crew arrived at 7:30 AM.
-Test shots by 8:15.
-First executive at 9:00.
-The afternoon went overcast, which flattened the natural light coming through the windows.
+Crew arrived early.
+Test shots done before the first executive arrived.
+The afternoon light changed, flattening natural light coming through the windows.
 We adjusted with portable flash and a reflector to maintain the same look as the morning frames.
 One hallway was tighter than expected.
 We swapped to a longer lens and pulled the background further to create separation.

-Final frame at 4:00 PM.
+Final frame at the end of the day.
 Finals delivered to the PR team within 48 hours.
-The communications lead sent a note saying the images matched their brand better than the previous agency had managed in three tries.
+The communications lead said the images matched their brand better than previous attempts.
 No hype.
 Just process.

 Selection, Retouching & Delivery Timelines